Shreyas0812/ds-opt-py/README.md

 For any questions concerning the usage please contact: HuiTakami@gmail.com.
 If you are one of the Lab Slack members, please dm me through Slack.

+Note: Feb.6 Update: modify the code of lpv-ds optimization, now it could compile and optimze within 0.2 second.

 # main function (open main.py file)
 To use this code,  you should change this variable to your current package directory:
   ```